danielecapo/fonduta/README.md

 Three macro can be used write fonts: `font`, `glyph` and `deffoundry`

 Font is like `make-font` with some variations:

-'options' (but only the :grid option is available) 'alignments'
+* 'options' (but only the :grid option is available)
+* 'alignments'
-'variables'
+* 'variables'

-Options: is a (possibly empty) vector of options (but, at the momento, only :grid can be used)
+Options: is a vector of options (but, at the moment, only `:grid` can be used)

 	[[:grid 100 100]]